USEPA/power-sector-dev-portal/app/public/content/datavis/design-elements/layout.md

         The difference between a data label and a tooltip is nuanced; generally speaking, a data label is always present, while a tooltip is conjured by a user’s interaction with the chart.
 Furthermore, a data label exist to highlight specific points of interest on the chart, while a tooltip exists to provide any available detail that the user wishes to see.
     level: 3
+    cards:
     - title: "Data Label Anatomy"
+      image: "/src/assets/images/datavis/design-elements/layout/data-label-anatomy.jpg"
       content: |
          A data label usually comprises two or three parts:
          - A border around the element
          - A label describing the element or a combination of the element’s category/name and value, along with its unit of measurement (even if that unit is already identified elsewhere)
           - Optional: A line connecting the element and its label
-    level: 3
+      type: "do"
   - title: "Data Accessibility"
     content: |
       When possible, provide data tables that contain the same data the chart is built with.
 These tables can be shown in addition to charts, or as an optional download.